Fred Barney Taylor: Early life and career

-Taylor's 1982 film, Los Hijos de Sandino (The Children of Sandino) was shot in 16mm.
+Taylor's 1982 film, Los Hijos de Sandino (The Children of Sandino) was also shot in Super 8 and blown up to 16mm.
 In Show Us Life Chuck Kleinhans said: "The film presents the poetry of the revolution; that is the part of the total picture never captured in maps, charts and the official talking-head interviews with officials."
 It was an award winner at the Global Village Documentary Festival, New York City, 1983 and was an invited participant at festivals in Havana, Edinburgh, Milan, and Mexico City.